boazsegev/plezi/websocket chatroom.md

 end
 ```

-Anorexic uses the 'id' parameter to recognize special paths as well as for it's RESTful support.
+Plezi uses the 'id' parameter to recognize special paths as well as for it's RESTful support.
 Now, anyone visiting '/people' will reach our ChatController#people method.

 Just like we already discovered, returning a String object (the last line of the `people` method is a String) automatically appends this string to our HTTP response - cool :)